Small Scale Agriculture

 Posts will take root and be termite proof

-Asa growing tomatoes with his new irrigation system
+Asa growing tomatoes with his irrigation system

 Rubea growing eggplant with his new system